milairhu/SocketChat/README.md

 ## How to use

 The server must be started before the clients.
 It can be started by running *App.java* in the *Server* folder.

 The client can be started by running *App.java* in the *Client* folder.
 The user can start as many clients as wanted.
 Each client need to enter a username before being able to send messages.
 The server makes sure that the username is unique.

+The users can send messages to the server by connectting to its port 8000.
+They can exit the chat by typing *exit* in the terminal.

 ## Features

 - Send messages to all connected clients with a username
 - Unique usernames
 - Disconnections are handled by the server